 In-Course Bursary Program: Important Information

-The online application for the 2020-2021 Undergraduate In-Course Bursary Program to returning students in Bachelor's programs on the MyConcordia Student Center will open on March 1st, 2020 and will close on May 29th, 2020.
+The online application for the 2020-2021 Undergraduate In-Course Bursary Program to returning students in Bachelor's programs on the MyConcordia Student Center has been extended to July 5, 2020.

 Please read the eligibility requirements and other very important information in the expandable sections below.